iustin/corydalis/INSTALL.md

 # Installation

-Corydalis is built using Haskell and the Yesod framework, which means it has a lot of dependencies; therefore, the simplest way is to use `stack`:
+Corydalis is built using Haskell and the Yesod framework, which means it has a lot of build dependencies; therefore, the simplest way is to use the `stack` tool:

         $ stack build
-        $ stack install
+        $ stack install --local-bin-path /path/to/target

-The resulting binary (`corydalis`) was installed in the `local-bin-path` as shown by `stack paths`; copy it somewhere, along with the `static` and `config` subdirectories from the source tree.
-In the `config` directory, make a copy of the `settings.yml.sample` file as `settings.yml`, and update the configuration as needed.
+        $ cp -a static /path/to/target/

-The application is configured to work only over https; as such, you must install the certificate in `config/cert.pem` and the key in `config/cert.key`.
+The application is configured to work only over https; as such, you must install the certificate in `config/cert.pem` and the key in `config/cert.key` in the target directory:

+        $ mkdir /path/to/target/config
+        $ cp cert.pem cert.key /path/to/target/config

+Install the sample configuration file:

+        $ cp config/settings.yml.sample /path/to/target/settings.yml

+Update the `settings.yml` file as needed, and run the application:

+        $ cd /path/to/target
+        $ ./corydalis settings.yml

 The application uses a database to store users for authentication;
 normally I expect only one or at most a few users - family - to be